Under 2 hours

 - Block and shim the jamb at the hinge locations.

-- If your door is larger and has more hinges than a standard door, you will have to use additional shims above each hinge.
+- If your door is larger with more hinges than a standard door, you need extra shims.
+You will have to use additional shims above each hinge.

 - Double-check to make sure that the door is still square and plumb.
 Adjust the shims as needed.

-- Replace one screw per hinge with a 3-inch screw to make the door installation more secure and to reduce the number of nail holes.
+- Replace one screw per hinge with a 3-inch screw.
+This makes the door installation more secure.
+It also reduces the number of nail holes.

 - Secure the shims with 8d finishing nails.